Have you gone down the zero waste rabbithole yet?

 Want to take your favorite straw on the go?
 These collapsible straws are perfect for diaper bags, traveling, sticking in a pocket or a small purse, leaving in your car – you get the idea.

-I know most of us are doing this by now, but since plastic, disposable water bottles are still big business – I feel it’s worth mentioning.
+I know most of us are using reusable water bottles by now, but since plastic, disposable water bottles are still big business – I feel it’s worth mentioning.

 A single plastic water bottle can take 450-1000 years to decompose.